Demarsch/data-analytics-bootcamp/09 - SQLAlchemy/README.md

 ## What is this about?

-This time I perform Hawai climate analysis using Python's ORM `SQLAlchemy` for querying the database, `pandas` library for data analysis, `matplotlib` for plotting and `FLASK` to build a RESTful service,
+This time I perform Hawai climate analysis using Python's ORM `SQLAlchemy` for querying the database, `pandas` library for data analysis, `matplotlib` for plotting and `FLASK` to build a RESTful service.

 ## What is Inside